 E-mail attachments are automatically extracted from the e-mail and added as attachments to the ticket actions.
 If you add an attachment to a ticket action, and the ticket is visible to customers, the email your end user receives will contain both your message and the attached file(s) in the action.

 Emails are sent to your customers when tickets and actions are marked “visible to customers”.
 These emails run on a 2 minute timer – which starts 2 minutes after the last change was made to the ticket.
 This allows you to make various changes and avoid sending your customer multiple updates.

 When you change the status of a ticket, an email is sent (this is an on/off switch under Admin->My Company).
 When you add an action that is visible to customers, an email is sent.

 You will notice when looking at the actions a Private/Public flag.
 You can toggle this flag to mark the action visible to customers without having to edit the action.

-All outgoing e-mails in TeamSupport can be customized by changing the e-mail templates.
-See this topic for more information.
+- Customizing E-Mails: All outgoing e-mails in TeamSupport can be customized by changing the e-mail templates.

-You can route tickets created by an end user to a specific TeamSupport Group or User.
-Read this article for more information.
+- Routing E-Mails from a Customer to a Specific User or Group: You can route tickets created by an end user to a specific TeamSupport Group or User.

 Need more help with this?